 Many composers have taken a theme, and constructed variations on it, thereby exploring the theme in many dimensions or from many perspectives.

 - In his Goldberg Variations, BWV 988 (1741) (approx. 50-90’), Johann Sebastian Bach constructed a set of thirty variations from a simple melody, producing “a Rubik's Cube of invention and architecture”.
 Bach encouraged artistic freedom and exploration by instructing that each variation was to be repeated, suggesting that he wished for them to be played in different ways.
 Though Bach may not have foreseen the evolution of keyboard instruments, the rise of the piano has further extended the reach of the Goldberg Variations.
 One simple idea has expanded in many directions.
 More than 600 recordings have been published, some on harpsichord, more on piano.
 Here is a list of recorded performances.
 Here are some of the best recorded performances on harpsichord, the instrument for which the work was written: Helmut Walcha in 1961, Pierre Hantaï in 1999, Céline Frisch in 2000, Igor Kipnis in 2000, Andreas Staier in 2010, Blandine Rannou in 2013, Mahan Esfahani in 2016, and Peter Watchorn in 2021.
-Here are some of the best recorded performances on piano: Glenn Gould in 1955, Rosalyn Tureck in 1957, Wilhelm Kempff in 1969, Glenn Gould in 1981, András Schiff in 1982, Maria Tipo in 1986, Ekaterina Dershovina (Derzhavina) in 1994, Tatiana Nikolayeva in 1986, Konstantin Lifschitz in 1994, Murray Perahia in 2000, András Schiff in 2001, Beatrice Rana in 2014, Lori Sims in 2015, Alexandre Tharaud in 2015, Igor Levit in 2016, Peter Tomasz in 2021, and Klára Würtz in 2023.
+Here are some of the best recorded performances on piano: Glenn Gould in 1955, Rosalyn Tureck in 1957, Wilhelm Kempff in 1969, Glenn Gould in 1981, András Schiff in 1982, Maria Tipo in 1986, Ekaterina Dershovina (Derzhavina) in 1994, Tatiana Nikolayeva in 1986, Konstantin Lifschitz in 1994, Murray Perahia in 2000, András Schiff in 2001, Beatrice Rana in 2014, Lori Sims in 2015, Alexandre Tharaud in 2015, Igor Levit in 2016, Peter Tomasz in 2021, Klára Würtz in 2023, and Luiza Borac in 2024.

 Jean-Baptiste Mueller, Aléations (approx. 36’) is reminiscent at inception of Bach’s Goldberg Variations.